 Tourism is a major industry in New Zealand, employing almost 10% of the population.
 From the beginning New Zealand’s international tourist appeal centred on the mountains, forests, lakes and geysers that led it to be called ‘the wonder-country’.
 Highlights were Milford Sound, the Whanganui River and the thermal area of Rotorua – known as ‘the Hot Lakes District’ – where the chance to observe Māori people and culture was an added attraction.
-In the 20th century spas and lodges in the wilderness were modelled on tourist resorts in North America and Europe
+In the 20th century spas and lodges in the wilderness were modelled on tourist resorts in North America and Europe.

-in the tourism industry; presentations and discussions with experts; experience local tourist attractions; data collection eg. spatial patterns among accommodation units in relation to location of key attractions.
+Field sketches from a viewpoint to provide an overview of local land-use and spatial patterns in the tourism industry; presentations and discussions with experts; experience local tourist attractions; data collection eg. spatial patterns among accommodation units in relation to location of key attractions.

 Curriculum and assessment: